All Episodes

 We have to be willing to say that was wrong.

-Most officers are good, that was wrong, and we're gonna get rid of bad apples.
+And we're going to get rid of bad apples.

 But the situation that happened today that continues to happen on the Democrat side is that because they have a monopoly in minority communities, they no longer perform.